hudmarc/FFO-FishNet-Floating-Origin/README.md

 ### AI/NPC's

 It should be possible to just add an FOObserver component to whatever AI you have that needs to travel far enough distances for floating origins to matter.
-Otherwise you can just have your AI's stay near their house/home base and despawn once the player is far away enough.
+Otherwise you can just have your AI's stay near their house/home base and use an FOObject component so they persist between rebases.

 ### Map objects/other stuff